A friendly guide for curious explorers

 Sunday β€” most Christians

-Many others gather for festivals through the whole year.
+Many others gather chiefly for festivals through the whole year.

 Religion today